Essential Travel Insurance Guide 2026: Coverage, Costs & Tips

 A good policy should cover these four main categories.
 If it doesn't, keep looking!

-• Emergency Medical: Your home health insurance (especially in the US) rarely covers you abroad.
+• Emergency Medical: Your home health insurance rarely covers you abroad.
 This covers hospital stays, doctor visits, and emergency surgery.

-• Medical Evacuation: If you're injured in a remote area (like a Greek island or a mountain trail), this pays for the helicopter or specialized flight to a proper hospital.
+• Medical Evacuation: If you're injured in a remote area, this pays for the helicopter or specialized flight to a proper hospital.

-• Trip Cancellation & Interruption: Reimburses your non-refundable costs if you have to cancel for a covered reason (illness, death in the family, or natural disaster).
+• Trip Cancellation & Interruption: Reimburses your non-refundable costs if you have to cancel for a covered reason.

 • Baggage & Personal Belongings: Covers lost, stolen, or damaged luggage.
-Note: Electronics usually have a "per-item" cap, so check the fine print!
+Note: Check the fine print for electronics!

 2. Which Provider is Right for You?